Mon - Sun: 24 hours.

 • You suffered a needlestick injury as a result.

-As many needlestick injury claims are made following accidents at work, the main law that could be used to establish a legal duty of care is the Health and Safety at Work Act 1974.
-Your solicitor will verify which law applies in your case so don’t be too concerned about this.
+As many needlestick claims are made following accidents at work, the main law that could be used to establish a legal duty of care is the Health and Safety at Work Act 1974.
+Your solicitor will verify which law applies in your case.

-As mentioned above, employers have a duty of care toward their staff’s safety in the workplace.
-If they are negligent and that leads to an accident in which you suffer a needlestick injury, you may have grounds to file an accident at work claim against them.
+As mentioned above, employers have a duty of care to protect staff safety in the workplace.
+If they are negligent and that leads to an accident where you suffer a needlestick injury, you may be able to make an accident at work claim against them.

-If your employer’s negligence led to an accident at work in which you were injured, please let us know what happened and we’ll explain your options for free.
+If your employer’s negligence led to a needlestick injury at work, please let us know what happened, and we’ll explain your options for free.

 How Much Compensation For A Needlestick Injury Could I Claim?